railsuser2014/openobject-doc-book-en/2/9_Marketing/index.rst

 .. index::
    single: module; crm_profiling

 To use the profiling system, you have to install OpenERP's :mod:`crm_profiling` module.
-You can also use the :menuselection:`Setting --> Configuration --> Marketing tick the Track Customer Profile to Focus your Campaigns`
+You can also use the :menuselection:`Setting --> Configuration --> Marketing tick the Track customer profile to focus your campaigns`

 Once the module is installed, you can create several questionnaires through the menu :menuselection:`Sales --> Configuration --> Questionnaires`.
 For each questionnaire, OpenERP allows you to create a list of questions and the possible responses through the menu :menuselection:`Sales --> Configuration --> Questions`.